Netsend/PerspectiveDB/README.md

 ## SSH tunnels

 In order to communicate with external hosts an SSH tunnel must be used.
-Different tunnels can be setup by PersDB.
+Different tunnels can be setup by PerspectiveDB.
 For those familiar, this works just like the `ssh -L` command.
 Say PerspectiveDB runs on pdb.example.com.
 Then the following is an example of a tunnel to the machine at mongodb.example.com.
 Every connection on pdb.example.com to 127.0.0.1:1337 will be tunneled to